jlyons210/botc/README.md

 **Botc** pulls together things I've learned over a couple of [previous Discord bot projects](#history) as well as advancements in how developers utilize LLMs, and is an ambitious attempt to make large iterations on those learnings.

-Unlike [dbob](#discord-bot-ol-bootsie-dbob), which requires @-mentions, replies, or a dice roll to determine whether the bot should engage with users, **Botc** monitors conversations and uses a [reasoning prompt](#optional) to decide whether it would be appropriate to engage.
+Unlike [dbob](#discord-bot-ol-bootsie-dbob), which requires @-mentions, replies, or a dice roll to determine whether the bot should engage with users, **Botc** monitors conversations and uses a [decision prompt](doc/configuration.md#optional) to decide whether it would be appropriate to engage.

 My intent is for **Botc** to engage with chat users in a more human-like fashion.